To become a Tennessee notary public, a person must:

 - Take affidavits

 If a notary public moves his or her residence or principal place of business out of the county in which he or she was elected and commissioned to another county in Tennessee, the notary must notify the county clerk in the county in which the notary was elected and commissioned and pay to the county clerk a fee of $7.00.
 The county clerk will then notify the Secretary of State of the change of address.
 If a notary public moves out of the state of Tennessee and has neither a residence nor a principal place of business in Tennessee, the notary is disqualified from acting as a Tennessee notary public and such notary must surrender his or her notary public commission.

 If a notary public’s surname changes, he or she must notify the county clerk of the county from which he or she was elected and commissioned and pay to the county clerk a fee of $7.00.
 The county clerk will notify the Secretary of State of the name change.
-Please contact the county clerk of the county from which the notary public was elected and commissioned for further instructions because the notary may be required to bring a rider from his or her insurance company with the name change.
+Please contact the county clerk of the county from which the notary public was elected and commissioned for further instructions because the notary may be required to obtain a rider from his or her insurance company with the name change.